NathanKolbow/InPhyNet.jl/dev-plan.md

     1. Take only the hybrid relationships w/ the best $p$-values and ignore the resultant decomposition subsets
     2. Look at all hybrid relationships w/ *acceptable* $p$-values and take the ones that lead to decomposition subsets that we expect to have the smallest overall runtime
     3. A hybrid of (1) and (2) that doesn't care exclusively about either $p$-values or runtimes, but instead takes a tradeoff somewhere in the middle

+Step 4 (MSCQuartets; quartets):
+- unsure at the moment, need to review how MSCQuartets works

+Step 6:
+- NJMerge but respect and maintain reticulations
+- Choice: if taxa $A$ and $B$ are siblings only via reticulation, should they be allowed to merge via proposal?
+Kevin and I think probably, but could try playing with this.